keden12/Substance/README.md

 # Substance

-A website created for a college assignment.
+This is a website created using AngularJS.
 Features include a ranking system, comments and details of each substance and adding a new substance etc.